jiho283/ProPerSim/README.md

 ### Step 2.
 Install requirements.txt
 Install everything listed in the `requirements.txt` file (I strongly recommend first setting up a virtualenv as usual).
 A note on Python version: we tested our environment on Python 3.9.12.

+## Running a Simulation (Non-visualization Mode)
+When visualization is disabled, the simulation can run efficiently.
+If you set VISUALIZATION in utils.py to "novis", the simulation will run without visualization.
+Navigate to `reverie/backend_server` and run `reverie.py`.

+    python reverie.py

-## Running a Simulation
+## Running a Simulation (Visualization Mode)
 To run a new simulation, you will need to concurrently start two servers: the environment server and the agent simulation server.

 ### Step 1.
 Starting the Environment Server
 Again, the environment is implemented as a Django project, and as such, you will need to start the Django server.
 To do this, first navigate to `environment/frontend_server` (this is where `manage.py` is located) in your command line.
 Then run the following command: